pinga-lab/tesseroid-variable-density/README.md

 # Gravity fields calculation in spherical coordinates using Tesseroids with variable density

 by
-Santiago Soler,
+Santiago R. Soler,
-Author 2,
-etc
+Agustina Pesce,
+Leonardo Uieda,
+Mario E. Gimenez

 This paper has been submitted for publication in *Some Journal*.